The Constitution Party opposes abortion 100%, no exceptions.

 Your vote is truly wasted when you do not use it to express your actual beliefs.
 How can we expect to have principled leaders if we do not have a principled electorate?
 Voting for the Constitution Party is a personal statement about who you are as a voter, your vision for America, and your faith.

-A vote for the Constitution Party is a vote for the Constitution and against current government policies.
+A vote for the Constitution Party is a vote for the Constitution and a vote against current government policies.
 It is a real investment in America’s restoration.

 Visit CP MARKETPLACE to find links where you can order literature or promotional items.